creadone/device_detector/README.md

 [![Build Status](https://travis-ci.org/creadone/device_detector.svg?branch=master)](https://travis-ci.org/creadone/device_detector)

-The library for parse User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), vendor and model.
-It is the alpha-version and not tested on production yet.
-The Library used regexes from matomo-org/device_detector.
+The library for parsing User Agent and browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), vendor and model detection.
+Currently it is an alpha-version and haven't been tested on production yet.
+The Library uses regexes from matomo-org/device_detector.

 ## Installation